La Sommità Relais

 Private Rates Concierge Looking for help choosing or for a property we don't list?
 Message our Private Rates Concierge on WhatsApp for member rates and insider knowledge on the right stay

-A 16th-century palazzo at the summit of Ostuni's medieval old town, with a vaulted cave restaurant and a wine cellar carved into rock.
+A 16th-century palazzo on the site of Ostuni's castle, at the summit of the White City — 15 vaulted rooms, a citrus courtyard, and a wine cellar carved into an ancient cistern.

 Collection: